 - DefinitionAPI: to create/modify major process elements into the engine (packages, processes, activities, role mappers, variables by calling java methods instead of importing xpdl files.
-It will allows also to modify the execution of runtime elements such as tasks and instances. - QueryDefinitionAPI: to get workflow definition data for packages, processes, activities, role mappers, ..... - RuntimeAPI: to manage process, instance and task life cycle operations as well as to set/updates variables - QueryRuntimeAPI: to get recorded/runtime informations for packages, processes, instances, activities, tasks (support for dynamic queries will be added in the future).
-It allows also to get tasks (aka manual activities) list parametrized by the with state for the authenticated user and as well to get/list variables in a particular or a set of workflow instances.
+It will allows also to modify the execution of runtime elements such as tasks and instances. - QueryDefinitionAPI: to get useful workflow definition data from a particual process definition: packages, processes, activities, role mappers, - RuntimeAPI: to manage process, instance and task life cycle operations as well as variables set/updates

-• ManagementAPI: to deploy workflow processes into the engine.
+- QueryRuntimeAPI: to get recorded/runtime informations for packages, processes, instances, activities, tasks (support for dynamic queries will be added in the future).
+It allows also to get tasks (aka manual activities) per state for a particular user and as well to get/list workflow instances.variables. - ManagementAPI: to deploy workflow processes into the engine.
 XPDL files and advanced entities such hooks, mappers and performer assignments can be deployed individually or in one shot

-There's also a generic API that allow to execute specific commands that should be needed by the workflow based application.
+There's also a generic API that allow to execute specific commands (queries) that could be needed (and not available in the APIs) in the context of a particular workflow based application:

-CommandAPI: to allow developpers to write and execute its own commands packaged within its application.
+• CommandAPI: to allow developpers to write and execute its own commands (mostly queries)

-6.2.2.
-Nova Bonita APIs, playing with!
+6.2.2.1.
+Nova Bonita APIs, playing with !

-Nova Bonita RC3 is an extensible and embeddable workflow solution that can be easily deployed in both standard (JSE) and Enterprise (JEE) environments.
+Nova Bonita V4.0 is an extensible and embeddable workflow solution that can be easily deployed in both standard (JSE) and Enterprise (JEE) environments.

-- Nova Bonita can be easily integrated in your application as a workflow library.
-In that case your application can directly reach the workflow APIs as POJOs. - Nova Bonita can also be deployed in a JEE application server and so reached it remotely thanks to the Workflow Session Beans APIs.
+- Nova Bonita can be easily integrated in your application as a workflow library. - Nova Bonita can also be deployed in a JEE application server and so reached remotely by external applications